quicwg/wg-materials/interim-17-10/minutes.md

 thomson: stream 1 is currently broken in http if server speaks first

-christian: would like to resolve uncertainities in protocol. can we handle this with version numbers to test ekr's stuff?
+christian: would like to resolve uncertainties in protocol. can we handle this with version numbers to test ekr's stuff?

 Roni: unidirectional needed for multicast